13 Rivers

 13 Rivers is the eighteenth solo studio album by British singer/songwriter Richard Thompson.
-It was released on 14 September 2018 by New West Records in the US and by Proper in the UK.
+It was released on 14 September 2018 by New West Records in the US and by Proper Records in the UK.

 Background

 13 Rivers was written after a period of difficulty for Thompson's family with songs that stick "close to a vision of darkness, gloom, and noise".
 Thompson explains that the songs were written in a "fairly tight time period of about six months", giving them a sense of commonality.
 He states that "many of these songs came to him as a pleasant surprise and that feeling of grabbing the creative urge and running with it is what comes across throughout the running time".

-The album was self-produced by Thompson with the album and some minor overdubs being recorded entirely on analogue equipment over a 10 day period.
+The record was self-produced by Thompson with the album and some minor overdubs being recorded entirely on analogue equipment over a 10-day period.

 The album title derives from the song count, with Thompson explaining that "there are 13 songs on the record, and each one is like a river.
 Some flow faster than others".
-This is illustrated further by the album's internal artwork which features a map, "showing the individual songs on the album flowing into a central lake".
+This is illustrated further by the album's cover art which features a map by Thompson "showing the individual songs on the album flowing into a central lake".

+In 2019 Robin Denselow, interviewing Thompson for The Guardian suggested the album was "filled with religious imagery"; Thompson explained, "... because I love the King James Bible, a beautiful piece of poetry, and you have to speak to people in a language that's familiar."
+Although coming after his divorce from Nancy Covey and his move to New Jersey, he insisted, that the album was not autobiographical: "I have no perspective on what I am doing.
+I write a song and think, 'Where does this come from?'
+Me?
+I wrote this?
+I write fiction ...
+I'm just enjoying myself, throwing lines together.
+I think it always reflects your own experience and feelings, but it isn’t always in a way that’s clear.
+If you find something honest enough in yourself then it will be universal."

 Critical reception

-On Metacritic, which aggregates reviews from critics and assigns a normalised rating out of 100, 13 Rivers received a score of 81, based on 1 mixed and 6 positive reviews.
+On Metacritic, which aggregates reviews from critics and assigns a normalised rating out of 100, 13 Rivers received a score of 81, based on one mixed and six positive reviews.